HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

 #### Enable Forging
 Make a `POST` request to `/block/startForging` to command the node to start forging blocks.
 If the node is not yet running, set the `automaticForging` parameter to `true` in the `forger` section of the config file.
-To stop forging call the endpoint `/block/stopForging`.
+To stop forging, call the endpoint `/block/stopForging`.

 #### Stake Maturity
 When a forger stake is created, it is not immediately ready to let the forger take part into the forgers' election.
 The stake needs **2 consensus epochs** before reaching the maturity period.
 Afterwards, the forger will be ready to take part into the slot leader lottery and be able to forge new blocks.